DPotoyan/Chem324/_sources/ch04/note04B.md

 - **Rovibronic coupling** As a diatomic molecule vibrates, its bond length changes.
 Since the moment of inertia is dependent on the bond length, it too changes and, in turn, changes the rotational constant B. We assumed above that B of R(0) and B of P(1) were equal, however they differ because of this phenomenon.

-The v dependence is captured via the following expression showing that rotational constant is a linearly decreasing function of v!
+- The v dependence is captured via the following expression showing that rotational constant is a linearly decreasing function of v!

 $$
 B_v = B_e-\alpha_e(v+1/2)
 $$

-Where $Be$ is the rotational constant for a rigid rotor and αe is the rotational-vibrational coupling constant.
+- Where $B_e$ is the rotational constant for a rigid rotor and $\alpha_e$ is the rotational-vibrational coupling constant.
 The information in the band can be used to determine $B_0$ and $B_1$ of the two different energy states as well as the rotational-vibrational coupling constant, which can be found by the method of combination differences.

-The expression of energy with these correction would then be:
+**The R branch with rovibronic coupling**:

 $$
-E_{v,J} = h\nu(v+1/2)+B_vJ(J+1)
-$$

-The R branch with rovibronic coupling is now:

-$$
 \tilde{\nu}_{\Delta J=+1} = \tilde{\omega} + 2\tilde{B_1}+(3\tilde{B_1}-\tilde{B}_0)J+(\tilde{B_1}-\tilde{B}_0)J^2
 $$

-The P brnach with rovibronic coupling is now:
+**The P brnach with rovibronic coupling**:
 $$
 \tilde{\nu}_{\Delta J=-1} = \tilde{\omega} - (\tilde{B_1}+\tilde{B}_0)J+(\tilde{B_1}-\tilde{B}_0)J^2
 $$

+- When $B_0=B_1$ we recover rigid-rotor harmonic oscillator predictions.